lcnetdev/scriptshifter/doc/hooks.md

 #### Output

-`"continue"`, `"break"`, or `None`. `"continue"` skips to the next position in the input text.
-Int his case, the function **must** advance the cursor. `"break"` stops all text parsing and proceeds to the assembly of the output.
+`CONT`, `BREAK`, or `None`. `CONT` skips to the next position in the input text.
+Int his case, the function **must** advance the cursor. `BREAK` stops all text parsing and proceeds to the assembly of the output.

 ### `pre_assembly`

 Run after the whole text has been scanned, before the output list is capitalized and assembled into a string.

-This function may manipulate the token list and/or handle the assembly itself, in which case it can return the assembled string and bypass any further output handling.
+Functions implementing this hook can manipulate the token list and/or handle the assembly itself, in which case they can return the assembled string and bypass any further output handling.

 #### Available context members